ab25cq/comelang/DOC-en.md

 ```
 > comelang new X
 > cd X
+> vim 01b.c
+int fun(int x, int y)
+{
+    return x + y;
+}
-> vim a.c
+> vim 02a.c
 int main(int argc, char** argv)
 {
     int y = fun(1, 2);
     return 0;
 }
-> vim b.c
-int fun(int x, int y)
-{
-    return x + y;
-}
 > comelang compile
 ```

-I am creating a project called X with comelang new X. Among them, we have created a source file called a.c and a source file called b.c. a.c uses a function called fun defined in b.c.
-Normally, you would have to create a b.c header file, but comelang automatically creates the header file for you.
-When you compile comelang, a header file common.h is automatically created from a file with the extension .c, and it is automatically \#included in a.c and b.c.
-When you compile comelang, an executable called X will be created.
-If you type comelang run, it will not only compile but also execute.
-If you use comelang debug, it will run with debug mode turned on.
-In debug mode, compile with C language debug option -g and comelang debug option -cg as compile options.
+I am creating a project called X with comelang new X. In it, I am creating source files called 02a.c and 01b.c.
+02a.c uses a function called fun defined in 01b.c.
+Normally, I would have to create a header file for 01b.c, but comelang will create the header file automatically.
+The first number is the processing order of the automatically generated header files.
+Please write the order of the headers you want to generate in the comelang project manager.
+For example, in this case, fun is referenced in 02a.c, so it is set to 01b.c.
+You also need to consider the order of structures, enumerations, etc. The headers are comelang header common.h *.c in the Makefile, so if you specify the order here, the numbers are not necessary.
+If you want to control the order, please modify this.
+When you run comelang compile, the header file common.h will be automatically created from files with the extension .c, and will be automatically #included in 02a.c and 01b.c.
+When you run comelang compile, an executable called X will be created. comelang run will compile and run the program. comelang debug will run the program with debug mode turned on.
+Debug mode is achieved by compiling with the C debug option -g and the comelang debug option -cg.

 # variable